danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

             # the calculation of J and K from the energy derivations, either Fit or Grogupy
             ExchangeSolver          Fit
             AnisotropySolver        Fit
+            # parallelization should be turned on for efficiency
+            ParallelMode = "K"

             ###############################################################################